xcart/xcart-docs/_pages/kb_en/upgrades/upgrade_540.md

 ## Check for Warnings

-When you have opened the updates you need to apply, check if there are any warnings from the {% link "X-Cart Service Screen" ref_5Br376jE %}, like:
+After you have selected to proceed with either minor or major software upgrades, check if there are any warnings from the {% link "X-Cart Service Screen" ref_5Br376jE %}, like on the screen below:
    ![540-major-upgrade-remove-addons-warning.png]({{site.baseurl}}/attachments/ref_331t0CWx/540-major-upgrade-remove-addons-warning.png)

    *   If your store has any addons that have upgrade hooks, and these addons are disabled (not active), you will be prompted to activate such addons.
 An addon must be active in order for the upgrade hooks to be run correctly, and this is the reason why the addon must be either enabled or deleted.